joshajohnson/Hub16/Documents/via.md

 To use VIA, first [download and install](https://caniusevia.com/) the configuration software, and then plug in your keyboard.
 It should detect and show a graphic of Hub16 on your screen.

-**Note: As of October 2020 Hub16 ships with VIA by default, however if you have an earlier version of the board, or have flashed a custom firmware on it you will need to ensure a VIA compatible keymap is on your board before continuing.**
+**Note: There is a [bug](https://github.com/qmk/qmk_firmware/issues/11157) in QMK / VIA which results in keycodes such as LED control to be shifted by one.
+This results in layer one of the keyboard looking wrong.
+Until this is fixed, rolling back to [old firmware](../Firmware/binaries/hub16_via_old.hex) is the best workaround.**

 ## Configure Keys